christroutner/benchmark-bch/docs/test02-indexer.md

 - Use the `create-wallet` command to create a test wallet.
 This wallet will be called *uut*.

 - Use the `fund-test-wallet` command to stage the *uut* wallet and fund it with the *funding* wallet.
+This will be a long-running command.
+Wait until it completes and the last transaction is confirmed in a block.
 Before running the command, edit the following constants:
   - `NUMBER_OF_ADDRESSES` should be set to `10`.
   - `BCH_TO_SEND` should be set to `0.0004`.
-This will be a long-running command.
-Wait until it completes and the last transaction is confirmed in a block.

 - Set up any monitoring required to record the results on the systems subcomponents.
 If using Digital Ocean, you can use the 6-hour real-time graphs.
 Software like [netdata](https://github.com/netdata/netdata) can also be used, or even a command-line metrics software like [glances](https://nicolargo.github.io/glances/).

-- Open the `run-node-test` command source file and edit the `NUMBER_OF_ADDRESSES` and `TIME_BETWEEN_TXS` constants to set the speed and duration of the test.
+- Open the `run-indexer-test` command source file and edit the `NUMBER_OF_ADDRESSES` and `TIME_BETWEEN_TXS` constants to set the speed and duration of the test.
 Make a note of the values used.

-- Execute the `run-node-test` command to execute the test, while monitoring the performance of each subcomponent.
+- Execute the `run-indexer-test` command to execute the test, while monitoring the performance of each subcomponent.

 ## Data